RayHightower/rayhightower.github.octo-broken/source/_posts/2014-02-06-installing-rubinius-using-rvm.markdown

 If you don't have RVM installed, detailed installation instructions can be found at [http://rvm.io](http://rvm.io).

 ###Installing Rubinius
+These instructions work on Mac OS X v10.8.5.
+The same steps will probably work on Linux, except for the references to Homebrew.

 First, make sure you're running the latest version of RVM.

 ```bash